Function as a service (FaaS), also known as “serverless” computing, is an option for deploying applications in the cloud.

 The name “Function as a Service” isn’t an accident or affectation.

 Your service needs to operate like a mathematical function.
 Each invocation must be stateless; you can’t assume that information about one call to your service will be available in a subsequent request.
 Any state your application needs must be externalized to a database or filesystem.

 This restriction makes perfect sense.
 FaaS provides scaling for you, but without demanding any intimate application knowledge.
 It can only do this by assuming that it doesn’t have to manage any application state for you.

 So if your functions don’t maintain state or solely rely on external resources for it, they’re a good fit for FaaS.
 RESTful applications are a good example.
 The functions externalize resource state while clients bear responsibility for maintaining their own.

 An event-driven service that needs horizontal scaling can enjoy running as a function.
 FaaS platforms use the events to create instances of the functions and react based on the volume of requests.

-While RESTFul and other event-driven applications are a good fit, work that runs on a schedule is too.
+RESTFul and other event-driven applications are a good fit, and so is work that runs on a schedule.
 Instead of paying for one or more servers that sit dormant most of the time, you can write the job as a function.